 2. Instill emotional intelligence early.

+What is emotional intelligence?
+It’s about the connection we feel between body, mind, and spirit — and how we make sense of our sensations, thoughts, and feelings.
 One of the most effective strategies for parents of pre-K and elementary school children is to create a common “social language” that becomes part of your family culture.
 This language contains familiar, understandable ways to communicate with family members, including how to listen, show gratitude, and apologize.
 Learn how to develop a toolbox of words and actions that you can instantly put to use with your younger children.

 3. Manage your anger.